focusaurus/path-part/readme.md

 ## Usage

-`path-parts {path|name|extension} < my-file-list.txt`
+`path-part {path|name|extension} < my-file-list.txt`

-`path-parts` expects a single command line argument, which describes the path component you want to keep, discarding implicitly the other parts of the path.
+`path-part` expects a single command line argument, which describes the path component you want to keep, discarding implicitly the other parts of the path.
 It is an enumeration of valid values as follows:

 * `name` Similar to `basename`.
 Print only the final path component.
   * This command is also aliased as `last`
 * `path` Similar to `dirname`.
 Strip the final component and print the remainder.
-  * This command is also aliased as `directory` or `dirname'
+  * This command is also aliased as `directory`, `dir`, or `dirname'
 * `base` Print the final component without any extensions
 * `extension` Print the final period-delimited extension
   * This command is also aliased as `ext`